 However, I must admit that I and other strong advocates of high self-esteem have taken the issue of high self-esteem too far.

-This is there for my contribution to striking a balance.
+This is, therefore, my contribution to striking a balance.

-The negative effects low self-esteem has on the victim’s mental health is enough reason for it to be avoided as much as possible.
+Disclaimer: The scope of high self-esteem in this article tilted towards a person's work performance.
+The negative effects low self-esteem has on its victim's mental health is more than enough reason for it to be avoided.
 But when it comes to career performance, there is so much more that should be brought to the table than high self-esteem.